 During Fannie’s appointment, fellow colleagues, pupils and friends ‘egged’ her on (translation: urged) so to speak! in order to prepare and publish her first book.
 So in 1896 Fannie rewrote The Boston Cooking-School Cook Book, which was originally written by Mary J. Lincoln.
 Luckily, Miss Windsor’s a proud owner of the 1909 edition, which she purchased during her brief stay in the USA.

 In fact, I had the pleasure of re-creating a bit of an oldie, yet classic teatime favourite - Fannie's GENUINE Sponge Cake.
-I say, perfect for a summer's day afternoon tea pageantry, or to be enjoyed with a cup of tea whilst perched on your veranda as you look over yonder - How pleasant!
+I say, perfect for a summer's day afternoon tea pageantry of goodies, or to be enjoyed with a cup of tea whilst perched on your veranda as you look over yonder - How pleasant!

 Darlings, there's one thing I must convey about Fannie’s first book - The Boston Cooking-School Cook Book, is that she chose or maybe forgot! to provide cooking temperatures for many of her recipes' – Oh, dearie me!